-We met a woman recently who borrowed £20,000 from her friends and relatives by simply saying, "Give me money please".
+We met a and assisted someone who recently borrowed £20,000 from her friends and relatives by asking, “can you give me money please”?
 She also had a further £30,000 in unsecured debt to credit cards and personal loans.

 Asking friends and family to “give me money” is understandable when times are tough financially but what happens if a friend or family member does give you money and you can’t repay them?

 Because the availability of credit is harder to come by people are also asking friends and family to borrow money in their name.
 The money is then repaid to the friend/ family member each month.
 However, who is liable and what happens if you can’t repay the debt?

 In some debt solutions your friends and family will not get all of their money back, which is why we’re explaining the process.

 Give Me Money: Borrowing money from friends or a family member

 When things get tough financially there’s often a friend we can rely on to help us get to the end of the month, every now and then.
 It’s cheaper than borrowing money from a payday loan or credit card company.

 But, what happens if your debt situation is far worse and you’re not trying to borrow £20 but instead it’s a lot more?
 Your friends and family may have the money, but can you realistically repay them?

 If interest and charges have grown too large then you may be in a position to borrow money from friends and family to pay your debt then repay them each month.
 However, if your debt problem is too severe it’s often best to seek professional debt advice from a charity.

 Remember, if you borrow money from a friend or family and then enter a debt solution they may not get all their money back.
 We can explain fully and in-depth what this would mean for you.
 To speak to a debt advisor at Debt Support Trust please telephone 0800 085 0226.